yuye1992/CNTK/Documentation/current_iteration.md

 ## Documentation

 ### Add HTML version of tutorials and manuals so that they can be searchable
+We have added HTML versions of the tutorials and manuals with the Python documentation.
+This makes the [tutorial notebooks](https://www.cntk.ai/pythondocs/tutorials.html) and manuals searchable as well.

 ### Add missing evaluation documents

 ## System